 The use of maths in plumbing.

 A aptitude to maths is identified in plumbing at a very early stage.
-The aptitude test that is taken as a criterion to identify a student entry-level before entering a plumbing course However, plumbers are not made in classrooms but out in the field.
+The aptitude test that is taken as a criterion to identify a student entry-level before entering a plumbing course However, a weakness in maths should not be a deterrent, because plumbers are not made in classrooms but out in the field.
 Whatever the outcome of the test improvement can be made.
 A student can develop numeracy skills with a little time and effect.
 The basic maths that are used when plumbing is not rocket science.
 This consist of measurements calculations and conversion.
 How is this done?
 With a pencil tape measure and if required a calculator.
 For some of the more complex calculations i.e. pipe sizing and ventilation a formula is use.

 Whether a plumber is formulating a work plan or working to the specifications in a drawing.
 Using maths to assist in the preparation of a plumbing installation adds precision and accuracy.
 This doesn’t require the skills of a mathematician just the basic understanding of measurements.
 This process becomes second nature to an experienced plumber that is repeatedly doing this kind of work.